What is Ptosis?

 - Few people with severe ptosis may have to tilt their heads back in order to see at all times when speaking, even when holding a normal conversation.

 - Congenital ptosis — In this condition, an infant is born with ptosis because of a developmental problem involving the muscle that raises the upper eyelid and its muscles.
 In approximately 70% of cases, the condition affects only one eye.

 - Aponeurotic ptosis (age-related ptosis) — Aging is the most common cause of ptosis that is not present at birth.
 In this, the long-term effects of gravity and aging cause stretching of a wide, tendon-like tissue that helps the muscle to lift the eyelid.
 Although both eyes usually are affected, drooping may be worse in one eye.

 - Neurogenic ptosis - It is the type which includes oculomotor nerve palsy, Horner's syndrome, Marcus Gunn jaw winking syndrome, third cranial nerve misdirection.

-- Aquired ptosis – This type of the ptosis can be acquired during the lifetime.
+- Aquired ptosis – This type of ptosis can be acquired during a lifetime.